Tuesday, October 8, 2024

 Saturday it was Rondeau bound.
 Birding was a bit better than the previous visit with more warblers and sparrows.
 Lots of Bonaparte's Gulls were on the move, but par for the course for Rondeau, nothing was with them.

-Here is a plant in the dunes area called False Indigo Bush, as far as I can tell.
-It is fairly uncommon here, and listed as imperiled in Canada. (photos taken along a trail)
+Here is a plant in the dunes area called False Indigo Bush.
+It is fairly uncommon here, and listed as imperiled in Canada, but is common at Point Pelee.
+It may be introduced at Rondeau though. (photos taken along a trail)

 I later stopped by Keith McLean C. L. where many birders eventually came along looking for an elusive Nelson's Sparrow.
 One just has to be in the right place at the right time for those most of the time.
 Luckily, I managed to see two different ones.